vinceimbat/vinceimbat/content/thoughts/2022 gratitude list.md

 94. **Realizing the importance of having a strong home and well, which includes a metaphysical and epistemological home that I could return to while I practice tolerance and compassion towards others.**
 95. The insights I got from doing some I Ching readings especially since Rem left.
 96. Helping with the translations in Mini's baybayin book.
 97. Visiting Tanay, walking around Hogar, and climbing Mt.
-Kulis (see [[essays/reflections on laundry]].
+Kulis (see [[reflections on laundry]].
 98. Eating at Buddy's again and recreating our first date.
 99. Creating an initial plan for managing Rem's websites and sharing it to Tuloy-Daloy.
 100. Walking with Claire and Fruit Salad at Makiling Botanic Gardens.